Australian Aboriginal identity: Self-identification

 Observing particular aspects of Aboriginal culture and spiritual beliefs help to maintain continuity and cohesiveness within a community.
 Ceremonies can play a large role in passing down Dreaming lore, customs connection to country, and laws of the group.

-Recognition of Aboriginal land rights in Australia has played a decisive role in the development of Aboriginal identity, as "lands rights has demanded that both Aborigines and white develop and articulate definitions of a unique Aboriginal identity."
+Recognition of Aboriginal land rights in Australia has played a decisive role in the development of Aboriginal identity, as "land rights has demanded that both Aborigines and white develop and articulate definitions of a unique Aboriginal identity."
 Academic Gordon Briscoe has also proposed that, among many other factors, Indigenous health has historically shaped this identity, particularly in relation to British settlement of Australia.

 Anthropologist Ian Keen suggested in 2006 that the scale of varieties of Australian Aboriginal languages "plays an important role in questions of Aboriginal identity".

 Subsets

 There are subsets to Aboriginal identity in Australia.
 Regional versions relating to a specific Aboriginal sub-culture or sub-ethnic group include a large number of groupings, based on language, culture, traditional lands, demonym or other features, but there is also a broader "pan-Aboriginal self-identification".